 After almost forty years of conflict in Sudan, the people of Southern Sudan went to the polls in January 2011 for a crucial referendum on their region’s secession from the rest of the country.
 The UN’s wide-ranging assistance to the process included a panel formed by Secretary-General Ban Ki-moon and supported by the Department of Political Affairs.

-Cooperation between the United Nations and the African Union in the maintenance of peace and security has greatly intensified in recent years, as demonstrated by numerous collaborative efforts in conflict mediation and peacekeeping.
-UN and AU peacekeepers patrol side by side in Darfur, while the two organizations work jointly to mediate a political solution to the conflict.
-The United Nations has also worked in tandem with the African Union (UNOAU) to enhance cooperation between the two organisations in conflict prevention, peacekeeping and peacebuilding across the African continent.
+Cooperation between the United Nations and the African Union in the maintenance of peace and security has greatly intensified in recent years, as demonstrated by numerous collaborative efforts in conflict prevention, mediation and peacekeeping.
+In 2010, the UN General Assembly established the United Nations Office to the African Union (UNOAU) to enhance cooperation between the two organisations in conflict prevention, peacekeeping and peacebuilding across the African continent.

 West Africa has taken important strides in consolidating peace and democratic governance after conflicts, but those gains are increasingly imperiled by new threats and cross-cutting threats and challenges including drug trafficking and growing youth unemployment.
 Through the United Nations Office for West Africa (UNOWA), a Dakar-based political mission managed by the Department of Political Affairs, the United Nations is working with partners around the region to help countries build on progress and cope with threats.
 UNOWA works closely with the Economic Community of West African States (ECOWAS) as well as other partners and UN entities to promote an integrated approach to regional issues.

 The United Nations has long been engaged in the search for a peaceful solution to the conflict over Western Sahara.
 The Department of Political Affairs currently provides staff assistance and guidance to the Personal Envoy of the Secretary-General for Western Sahara to continue the search for a negotiated settlement under UN auspices.